UAB-CS-332-532/Lab-09/README.md

 ## **Submission:**

-Your submission to Canvas should include a README file and your source code (as a .c file).
+- Your submission to Canvas should include a README file (including basic information about your program) and your source code as a .c file)

-Be sure to submit your README and your source code as a ZIP file.
+- Be sure to submit your README and your source code in a ZIP file.

-Be sure to include the independent completition code snippet at the top of your source code.
+- Be sure to include the independent completition code snippet at the top of your source code.

 I, _______, declare that I have completed this assignment completely and entirely on my own, without any unathorized consultation from others or unathorized access to online websites.
 I have read the UAB Academic Honor Code and understand that any breach of the UAB Academic Honor Code may result in severe penalties.